fastly/compute-js-static-publish/MIGRATING.md

       build = "npm run build"
       ```

-    * If you're using Webpack, then the `scripts` section of `package.json` of your `compute-js` directory should contain
+    * If you're using webpack, then the `scripts` section of `package.json` of your `compute-js` directory should contain
       the following items (along with any other scripts):
       ```json
       {